mroesberry988/azure-network-protocols/README.md

 Observing RDP:
 16) Lastly, we will observe RDP traffic.
 Back in Wireshark, filter RDP only

 17) Observe the immediate non-stop traffic.
 RDP constantly shows a live stream from one computer to another, as traffic is always being transmitted.

+18) Congratulations!
+You have now completed the step-by-step tutorial on network security groups and their ways of traffic.

 ![image](https://github.com/mroesberry988/azure-network-protocols/assets/134666751/f63bffb2-f9c8-47eb-8228-9aca6f0a25e7)